lizhang20/missing-semester-2020/README.md

 ### 8. Metaprogramming

-This metaprogramming is not what we said "programs that operate on programs", it's about the process of **building and testing your code, managing dependencies, continuous integraton systems**.
+This metaprogramming is not what we said "programs that operate on programs", it's about the process of **building and testing your code, managing dependencies, continuous integration systems**.

 #### Building systems